Battle of Cap-Français (1793): Slave offensive

-After two days of fighting, the commissioners evacuated Cape Town and retreated to Upper Cape.
-There they established their headquarters at the Breda plantation.
+After two days of fighting, the commissioners evacuated Cap-Français and retreated to Haut du Cap.
+There they established their headquarters at the Bréda plantation.
 Out of strength, the two commissioners decided to call for help from the rebellious slaves against whom they had formerly fought, offering emancipation in return for aid.
 Sonthonax wrote the following proclamation:

 The proclamation was entrusted to the Mulatto officer Antoine Chanlatte who, accompanied by two white adventurers, Ginioux and Galineux Degusy, gave it to the rebel slaves who camped on the heights of Morne du Cap.

-On June 21, 10,000 rebel slaves commanded by Macaya and Pierrot arrive on Cap-français, where the insurgent whites were completely overwhelmed.
+On June 21, 10,000 rebel slaves commanded by Macaya and Pierrot arrive on Cap-Français, where the white insurgents were completely overwhelmed.
 They fled and boarded the ships in great confusion in the retirement of the sailors get drunk and plundered several houses and shops they occupied.

 The fighting on June 21 is the bloodiest, there are 500 corpses, several fall or are thrown into the sea where they are devoured by sharks.
 The commissioners decide to send Polverel's son to negotiate with the insurgents.
 But Galbaud refuses any discussion and holds the emissary prisoner, shortly after Galbaud's brother is taken by the men loyal to the commissioners.
 Sonthonax is ready to accept an exchange of prisoners but Polverel refuses, according to witnesses, tears in his eyes he says: "No, my son can not be exchanged for a culprit".

 In the confusion, a group of blacks attempts to burn a prison to deliver many of their prisoners, but the flames are gaining other homes and homes of what was considered the most beautiful cities in the West Indies are destroyed.